tnebooks/12th-physics/content.en/docs/electromagnetic-induction-and-alternating-current/_index.md

 In section 4.5, we have seen that when the orientation of the coil with the magnetic field is changed, an alternating emf is induced and hence an alternating current flows in the closed circuit.
 An alternating voltage is the voltage which changes polarity at regular intervals of time and the direction of the resulting alternating current also changes accordingly.

-In the Figure, an alternating voltage source is connected to a resistor $R$ in which the upper terminal of the source is positive and lower terminal negative at an instant.
+In the Figure, an alternating voltage source is connected to a resistor {{< katex display=true >}}R{{< /katex >}} in which the upper terminal of the source is positive and lower terminal negative at an instant.
 Therefore, the current flows in clockwise direction.
 After a short time, the polarities of the source are reversed so that current now flows in anti-clockwise direction.
 This current which flows in alternate directions in the circuit is called alternating current.

 ![Alternating voltage and the corresponding alternating current](image-placeholder)